Do I Need a Lawyer to Help Start My Business

 - To prevent you from having to work side by side with your deceased partner’s spouse or to prevent the spouse of the deceased partner from being involved in the business at all, partners can execute a Buy-Sell Agreement which obligates their respective spouse’s to agree to the sale of business or to a buyout of their interest in the event of a death.

 Of course, all of these are alternatives to litigation which could be costly to everyone.
-This is why we frequently recommend to start up businesses that they consider these types of events and plan for them in the early stages of the business’ development.
+This is why we frequently recommend start-ups to seriously consider these types of events and plan for them in the early stages of the business’ development.

 Each business situation is unique and requires the particular talents of an experienced business lawyer.
-The lawyers at Bellas & Wachowski have the experience to assist you and advise you regarding most issues which are presented in your business.
+The lawyers at Bellas & Wachowski Attorneys at Law have the experience to assist you and advise you regarding most issues which are presented in your business.
 Consult with knowledgeable and experienced professionals whenever possible.
-For more information contact George Bellas (email@example.com or 847.823.9030 Ext: 219) or Bill Boznos (firstname.lastname@example.org or 800.825.9260) for a free initial consultation.
+For more information contact George Bellas (firstname.lastname@example.org or 847.823.9032) for a consultation that will help get your business started in the right direction and protect the future of the business.

 Attorneys at Law